Local golfers react to Augusta National partnership to improve Augusta Municipal Golf Course

-Augusta National has announced its partnership with the patch, Augusta Tech and First Tee Augusta to revamp the golf course, and offer more programs for current and aspiring golfers.
+Augusta National has announced its partnership with The Patch, Augusta Tech and First Tee of Augusta to revamp the golf course, and offer more programs for current and aspiring golfers.

 Many golfers at the patch say this is exciting news.